p9romain/bool-circuits/README.md

-# Binôme
+# Code's Execution
-- PERROD Romain
-- BOHÈRE Matthieu

-# Exécution du code

-Pour exécuter les fichiers tests, faire `./tests.sh` dans un Terminal : tout sera exécuté petit à petit.
+To launch tests files, do `./tests.sh` in a Terminal : everything will be executed step by step.